 A SKE course might be offered to you during a teacher training interview or made a condition of your offer to take up a teacher training place for a number of reasons including:

 - To build on your prior knowledge and understanding in your chosen area.

 - Even though you are a graduate, your area of subject expertise might be outside the subject you wish to teach.

 - Your subject knowledge may have come from a minor part of your degree, studied at A Level or gained through professional work/other employment.

-You may, however, be identified as needing only a shorter course of 12 or 8 weeks to boost your subject knowledge.
+It is possible, however, that you could be identified as needing only a shorter course of 12 or 8 weeks to boost your subject knowledge.
 To facilitate this we offer further entry points to the course.
-These courses still carry academic credit of 40 and 20 credits respectively at Level 6.

 For eligible Initial Teacher Training (ITT) applicants, these courses are fully funded by the Department for Education (DfE).
 You do not have to apply for the funding as this will be dealt with by the School at the University.
 A training bursary of up to £200 per week is available for eligible course participants.

 On successful completion of a SKE programme, you will progress directly onto an initial teacher training programme, (PGCE or QTS only, with a higher education institution or School-Centred Initial Teacher Training (SCITT), or a School Direct route).

 If you have already achieved QTS but you wish to boost your subject knowledge, you can undertake a post-ITT SKE course.
 We work with a number of Teaching School Alliances (TSAs) across the region to deliver courses in mathematics and physics.